How much do you know about funding platforms?

 I had no idea the trends in the Japanese and Korean crowdfunding markets were so different!

-It was surprising, but also exciting.
+It was surprising, but it also got me excited.

 Thanks to this strategic partnership, Makuaque’s unique crowdfunding projects may now launch Wadiz, and Wadiztop projects may be introduced to the Japanese market.
 A new crowdfunding trend is emerging as projects that are similar yet distinct—each with its own unique appeal—come together.
 Isn’t that exciting?